0x3bfc/cloud-devTrack/Day3/README.md

 			- Network Devices and Network services such as 'VPN'

-	There also different types of cloud services such as CaaS 'communication as a service'.
+	Also, There are different types of cloud services such as CaaS 'communication as a service'.